naninovel/docs/docs/guide/naninovel-scripts.md

 ![Scripts Debug](https://i.gyazo.com/12772ecc7c14011bcde4a74c81e997b8.png)

-Currently played script name, line number and command (inline) index are displayed in the title of the window.
+Currently played script path, line number and command (inline) index are displayed in the title of the window.
 When [auto voicing](/guide/voicing#auto-voicing) feature is enabled, name of the corresponding voice clip will also be displayed.
 You can re-position the window by dragging it by the title.
 "Stop" button will halt script execution; when script player is stopped "Play" button will resume the execution.
 You can close the debug window by pressing the "Close" button.

 Debug window is available in both editor and player builds.